Larrry85/rally/help/interfaces.md

 # Next Race

+### The public displays are 40-75 inch smart displays (monitors with web browsers) which are positioned in guest and race driver areas.
+Each public display interface must feature a button to launch full-screen mode.

 ### user
 - Race Driver
 ### input
 - Race drivers must be able to see a list of drivers for the next race session, as well as what cars they are assigned to drive.

 # Race Countdown

+### The public displays are 40-75 inch smart displays (monitors with web browsers) which are positioned in guest and race driver areas.
+Each public display interface must feature a button to launch full-screen mode.

 ### user
 - Race Driver
 ### input

 # Race Flag

+### The public displays are 40-75 inch smart displays (monitors with web browsers) which are positioned in guest and race driver areas.
+Each public display interface must feature a button to launch full-screen mode.

 ### user
 - Race Driver
 ### input